bashybaranaba/code-beyond-barriers-hackathon/README.md

 #### Next Steps
 To turn this prototype to a working solution the UI needs to be improved and provide better error handling.
 The prototype does not take into account the members regions.
-The next ste would be to include this so that members can post and vote on issues relevant to their regions
+The next step would be to include this so that members can post and vote on issues relevant to their regions